microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Microsoft.Graph.Education.md

 Update the navigation property assignmentCategories in education

 ### [Update-MgEducationClassAssignmentDefault](Update-MgEducationClassAssignmentDefault.md)
-Update the properties of an educationAssignmentDefaults object.
-Only teachers can update these settings.
+Update the navigation property assignmentDefaults in education

 ### [Update-MgEducationClassAssignmentResource](Update-MgEducationClassAssignmentResource.md)
 Update the navigation property resources in education